kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vm-operator/README.md

 Before reading this paragraph, please familiarize with [vcsim](../vcsim/README.md) documentation.

-To use vsphere in supervisor mode it is required to add it the list of enabled providers in your `tilt-setting.yaml/json` (note that we are adding `vsphere-supervisor`, which is a variant that deployed the supervisor's CRDs);
+To use vsphere in supervisor mode it is required to add it to the list of enabled providers in your `tilt-setting.yaml/json` (note that we are also adding `vsphere-supervisor`, which is a variant that deploys the supervisor's CRDs);
-in this case, it is also require to add both the vm-operator and vcsim.
+in this case, it is also required to add both the `vm-operator` and `vcsim.

 ```yaml
 ...